byu-cs324/byu-cs324/04-lab-shell-pipeline/README.md

-Now make one last change, which will help you see how the program `strace` might help you understand and troubleshoot your shell.  `strace` reports any system calls that are made by a specified program.
+Now make one last change, which will help you see how the program `strace` might help you understand and troubleshoot your shell.  `strace` reports any system calls that are made by a specified process.
 Modify your `eval()` function to include two system calls, `open()` and `close()`, as follows:

 ```c